lowercaselife/booklist.project.es6.classes/README.md

 ## As part of my JavaScript learning path i decided to test my skills on a book list project

-### This a quick mini-project that took me a day to create
+### This a quick mini-project that took me a couple of hours to create

 ## Technologies used